eshamster/kv-kneader/README.markdown

 Kv-Kneader can use various key-value types.
 Now, it supports `alist` and `hash-table`.
 In addition, it provides original structures, `list-pairs`.

-Following examples use the next function, `my-knead`.
+Following examples use a sample function, `my-knead`.

 ```lisp
 > (defun my-knead (data &key (base-pairs :default))